 - Comprehend the relationship between class society and the state

 Music for thought:

 Before engaging in the readings and discussion, listen to the song “Police State,” by Dead Prez.
-As you listen to the song, think about how Dead Prez defines the state.
-Do they talk about racism and capitalism?
-Based on the song, do you think that the police can ever play a progressive role under capitalism?
-Could the police be reformed?
+As you listen to the song, think and write about:

 From Revolution Manifesto:

 - What is the State?
 An Overview, by Jane Cutter (pp. 3-6)

 - Preface to the First and Second Editions, by Lenin (pp. 99-100)

 - Chapter 1: Class Society and the State, by Lenin (pp. 101-116)

 For “What is the State?
 An Overview:”

 - How does the bourgeois state prevent the oppressed from achieving liberation?